datreant/datreant/docs/Sim.rst

 .. note:: Only selection strings are stored, not the resulting atoms of those
           selections.
-This means that if the topology on disk is replaced or altered, the results of particular selections may change.
+This means that if the topology on disk is replaced or altered, the **AtomGroup** returned by a particular selection may change.

 Multiple Universes
 ==================